sangjinhan/homepage/_posts/2013-02-12-CPU-GPU-comparison.md

 The reason is threefold.

 1. RSA is simply not parallelizable, at a coarse-grained scale for CPUs.
-   Simply put, a RSA operation with a 1k-bit key requires roughly 768 modular multiplications of large integers, and each multiplication is dependent on the result of the previous multiplication.
+   Simply put, one RSA operation with a 1k-bit key requires roughly 768 modular multiplications of large integers, and each multiplication is dependent on the result of the previous multiplication.
    The only thing we can do is to parallelize each multiplication